lupyuen/lupyuen.github.io/src/de2.md

 (NuttX boots from microSD, so it won't affect the Linux Distro installed on PinePhone)

-The code from this article will someday become the PinePhone Display Driver for NuttX RTOS.
+The code that we discuss today will soon become the PinePhone Display Driver for NuttX RTOS.

 Let's continue the journey from our __NuttX Porting Journal__...